The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Clustering in the CDM model

-To estimate the cosmic variance we use a set of simulations from the Large Suite of Dark Matter Simulations ({\it LasDamas}; see http://lss.phy.vanderbilt.edu/lasdamas/).
-We use mock galaxy catalogs extracted from the {\it Carmen} boxes, which are 40 dark matter-only low-resolution runs done with $1120^3$ particles in a periodic cube with $1\,h^{-1}$\,Gpc on a side.
-In this way, we can get a simple estimate of the expected {\it rms} deviations from our fiducial MultiDark result due to random fluctuations in the intial conditions of the universe.
+Our estimation of the (sub)halo clustering corresponding to the BOSS number density in a $\Lambda$CDM cosmology is limited by the finite volume of the MultiDark simulation.
+To estimate the expected level of cosmic variance we use a set of low-resolution simulations from the Large Suite of Dark Matter Simulations ({\it LasDamas}; see http://lss.phy.vanderbilt.edu/lasdamas/).
+In particular, we use the {\it Carmen} boxes, which are 40 dark matter-only runs done with $1120^3$ particles in a periodic cube with $1\,h^{-1}$\,Gpc on a side.
 The dark matter density and scalar spectral index of the {\it Carmen} simulations display a difference of about $8\%$ in comparison to the corresponding values of MultiDark.
-However, since here we only want to obtain an estimate for the magnitude of the cosmic variance, we consider this approach as good enough for this purpose.
+However, since here we only want to obtain an estimate for the magnitude of the cosmic variance, we consider this approach as good enough for our purpose.

+For all {\it Carmen} runs we used halo catalogues matched to the abundance of the BOSS-CMASS sample at $z\approx0.5$ as explained in Section~\ref{HAM}.
+This allowed us to get the magnitude of cosmic variance in the clustering signal.
+In this way, we can get a simple estimate of the expected {\it rms} deviations of our MultiDark results due to random fluctuations in the intial conditions of the universe.

-As already mentioned in Section~\ref{sec:clustering}, to estimate the covariance matrices of observed correlation functions we use a set of 600 galaxy mocks designed to follow the same geometry and redshift distribution of the CMASS sample, while mimicking its clustering properties. \cite{Manera2012} show that the covariances for the correlation functions of $N$-body simulations are consistent with those resulting from the mocks.
-This means that it is safe to compare the cosmic variance of MultiDark (estimated from the {\it Carmen} set of simulations) with that resulting from the mock galaxy catalogs.
+As mentioned in Section~\ref{cov_data}, the estimation of cosmic variance in the observed correlation functions is done using the covariance matrices of a set of 600 galaxy mocks designed to follow the same geometry and redshift distribution of the CMASS sample, while mimicking its clustering properties at large scales. \cite{Manera2013} show that the covariances for the correlation functions of $N$-body simulations are consistent with those resulting from the mocks.
+However, it is important to keep in mind that the clustering measures of the mocks are not a good representation of the clustering in the BOSS-CMASS sample at the smallest scales.
+This is due to the fact that the mocks are constructed using Lagrangian perturbation theory including approximations which break down at small scales.
+However, we checked that the magnitude of the variance obtained both from the {\it PTHalos} mock catalogues and {\it LasDamas} set of $N$-body simulations displays good consistency, after rescaling them to take into account for the difference in their effective volumes.
+We conclude then that it is safe to compare the cosmic variance of MultiDark (estimated from the {\it Carmen} set of simulations) with that resulting from the mock galaxy catalogues.
+In Section~\ref{results} we present the MultiDark HAM clustering results in comparison with our observational clustering estimates.